This post may contain affiliate links. See our affiliate disclosure.

 Vegan Mushroom Stroganoff

-- Heat vegan butter or olive oil in a nonstick skillet over medium-high heat.
-Add in onions and sauté 3-5 minutes, until they start to brown slightly.
+- Sauté onions: Melt vegan butter or in a skillet over medium-high heat.
+Add in diced onions and sauté for another 3-5 minutes, or until onions start to brown.

-- Sprinkle flour over the mushroom mixture and stir until there is no more dry flour.
-Continue to cook and stir for about a minute to cook out the raw flavor of the flour.
+- Cook the flour: Sprinkle flour over the mushroom mixture and stir until there is no more dry flour.
+Cook, stirring constantly, for about 1 minute to cook out the raw taste of the flour.

-- Stir in the homemade cashew cream or store-bought vegan sour cream.
-Taste and adjust salt and pepper to preference.
+- Finishing touches: Stir in the vegan sour cream.
+Taste and add salt and fresh-cracked black pepper to preference.

-- Enjoy over buttered pasta, or over rice or mashed potatoes.
+- Enjoy over buttered pasta.
+I love to garnish with fresh chopped parsley or dill.
+This stroganoff also tastes delicious over rice or mashed potatoes.

 This was really good!
 I added broccoli and used Trader Joe’s sour cream.